richwynmorris/RB130/RB130/lesson_1/closures.md

 To make a passing a block into a method optional, we can include the conditional method `Kernel#block_given?`.

-As this is method from the `Kernel` module and mixedin to the `Object` class, its available to all objects.
+As this is method is from the `Kernel` module and mixedin to the `Object` class, its available to all objects.

-From a practical standpoint, this means we're able to call the method both with and without a block.
+From a practical standpoint, this means we're able to call the method both with, and without, a block.

 ```ruby
 # No block given